NQSW resource - Outcome statement 5: Planning and intervention

 At the heart of a joint protocol will be the agreement, reached between children’s and adults’ services, of their respective responsibilities for assessment, planning interventions and review.
 In particular, these functions require agreement about eligibility criteria for service provision and the circumstances in which joint work will be carried out.
 This guide discusses the features of good practice, based on research and the views of parents and children who have received services.

-Working with lesbian, gay, bisexual and transgendered people (Social care TV, 2010)Open
+Working with lesbian, gay, bisexual and transgender people (Social care TV, 2010)Open

 Advance decision: explanatory information and form (Alzheimer’s Society, 2010)Open